EPCCed/intro_to_cp2k/day1/README.md

 While we will be referencing density functional theory and other theoretical methods understanding of these is not the principal aim of this course.
-Our aim is to help familiarise attendees with using CP2K to run simulations.
+Our aim is to help familiarise attendees with using CP2K to run atomistic simulations.

-Topics that will be covered are:
+The main topics covered will be:

 * What can CP2K do
 * Understanding the CP2K input file
 * Input file preparation
-* Running CP2K jobs and understanding the outputs
+* Running CP2K jobs and understanding the output
 * Key parameters and ensuring accuracy
 * Getting good performance
 * Common pitfalls and problems
 * How to start with running your own simulations and where to find guidance
-* Practicals: Energy minimisation, energy cut-off convergence, geometry optimisation, molecular dynamics
+* Practicals: Energy minimisation, energy cut-off convergence, geometry optimisation and molecular dynamics

 ## About CP2K